 Filters are the building blocks of Effects' editing power.
 Each filter is an adjustment type, much like the basic adjustment panes inside Develop, but Effects filters have much more functionality than the Develop panes.
-Each filter is like a movable, editable layer over the base image you are working on.
-You can use Effects' masking tools to apply a filter to only part of an image and can change the blending mode (and opacity of the filter) to alter the way the filter interacts with those above and below it in the stack.

-The Effects tab has 30 filter types, added either by the Add Filter button found at the top of the Effects tab, or via the Filters pane on the left side of the window.
+The Effects tab has 31 filter types, added either by the Add Filter button found at the top of the Effects tab, or via the Filters pane on the left side of the window.
 You can apply filters in any order, and you can have more than one instance of a filter in the stack.
-(This can be helpful when you are creating complicated masks on an image and wish to apply the same filter differently in parts of the photo.)
+This can be helpful when you are creating complicated masks on an image and wish to apply the same filter differently in parts of the photo.
+And, like everything else in Photo RAW, filters can be added, adjusted and removed easily, and they never affect the base image that you start with.